The Lara Jade

 The wahoo can be caught trolling or jigging, mainly inshore.
-Anglers love this fish because they're super strong, because they're great fighters and because they're very good eating.
+Anglers love this fish because they're super strong, because they're great fighters and also because they're very good eating.

 Wahoo are mainly caught trolling artificials such as diving Rapala, Halco, skirted baits...
 They are fast fish and like fast trolled lures (6 to 10 knots).
 Wahoo are caught inshore, close to drop-offs.

 If you have the luxury of GPS or bottom-mapping software on your boat, you should look for areas on the bottom of the ocean where you’re fishing surface is irregular and jagged, with a lot of rock formations, etc.

 Since wahoo has sharp teeth, you want to be prepared for that as well.
 For this, outfit your line with a wire or cable leader to be safe, around 400 or 500-pound weight.
 They are generally attracted to anything that’s shiny, so you can catch them on something as simple as a diving Rapala or similar lures.

 Wahoo, as you might guess from their Hawaiian name meaning “delicious,” are extremely good to eat.
 They have a sweetness to them and cook to perfect flakiness.
 As far as eating fish goes, there’s not much better than wahoo.
 Similar to tuna, they might contain high mercury levels however, so don’t eat too much too soon.